mlti-toolbox/mlti/docs/Documentation/ForwardModel/ForwardModel.md

     </summary>
     <div>
         <p>
-            When set to <code>true</code>, the solver expects the natural log of thermal conductivity, volumetric heat capacity, optical absorption coefficient, z-direction thickness, pump laser deviation, and power as inputs.
+            When set to <code>true</code>, forces the reexecution of the symbolic solutions even if the files already exist.
         </p>
         <p>
             <b>Data Types:</b> <code>logical</code>